cosmos/cosmos-sdk/docs/docs/basics/02-query-lifecycle.md

 * **Codec**: The [encoder/decoder](../core/05-encoding.md) used by the application, used to marshal the parameters and query before making the Tendermint RPC request and unmarshal the returned response into a JSON object.
 The default codec used by the CLI is Protobuf.
 * **Account Decoder**: The account decoder from the [`auth`](../modules/auth/README.md) module, which translates `[]byte`s into accounts.
-* **RPC Client**: The Tendermint RPC Client, or node, to which the request will be relayed to.
+* **RPC Client**: The Tendermint RPC Client, or node, to which requests are relayed.
 * **Keyring**: A [Key Manager](../basics/03-accounts.md#keyring) used to sign transactions and handle other operations with keys.
 * **Output Writer**: A [Writer](https://pkg.go.dev/io/#Writer) used to output the response.
 * **Configurations**: The flags configured by the user for this command, including `--height`, specifying the height of the blockchain to query and `--indent`, which indicates to add an indent to the JSON response.